itsaleplets/itsaleplets/README.md

 - 🔭 About me: I'm corrently studying at Trybe to become a full stack web developer 🌱

-  🌱So far I've only done a few HTML/CSS and JS projects, you can find them all here.
+  🌱So far I've only done a few HTML/CSS and JS - React.js (Redux and ContextAPI) projects, you can find them all here.

    ⚡ Also, I'd love to collaborate in future projects 👯🔭